Handle decompositions for a class of closed orientable PL 4-manifolds: Preliminaries

-\begin{definition} A $(d+1)$-colored graph $(\Gamma,\gamma)$ which is a gem of a singular manifold or compact (PL) $d$-manifold $M$ with empty or connected boundary is called a {\it crystallization} of $M$ if it is contracted.\\ In this case, there are exactly $d+1$ number of vertices in the corresponding colored triangulation. \end{definition}
+\begin{definition} A $(d+1)$-colored graph $(\Gamma,\gamma)$ which is a gem of a closed $d$-manifold $M$ is called a {\it crystallization} of $M$ if it is contracted.\\ In this case, there are exactly $d+1$ number of vertices in the corresponding colored triangulation. \end{definition}

-The initial point of the crystallization theory is the Pezzana's existence theorem (cf. \cite{pe74}) which gives existence of a crystallization for a closed connected PL $n$-manifold.
-Later, it has been extended to the boundary case (cf \cite{cg80, ga83}).
-Further, the existence of crystallizations has been extended for singular (PL) $d$-manifolds (cf. \cite{ccg17}).
+The initial point of the crystallization theory is the Pezzana's existence theorem (cf. \cite{pe74}) which gives existence of a crystallization for a closed connected PL $d$-manifold.

-\begin{remark} [\cite{cc19}] There is a bijection between the class of connected singular (PL) $d$-manifolds and the class of connected closed (PL) $d$-manifolds union with the class of connected compact (PL) $d$-manifolds with non-spherical boundary components.
-For, if $M$ is a singular $d$-manifold then removing small open neighbourhood of each of its singular vertices (if possible), a compact $d$-manifold $\check{M}$ (with non spherical boundary components) is obtained.
-It is obvious that $M=\check{M}$ if and only if $M$ is a closed $d$-manifold.

-Conversely, If $M$ is a compact $d$-manifold with non spherical boundary components then a singular $d$-manifold $\hat{M}$ is obtained by coning off each component of $\partial M$.
-If $M$ is a closed $d$-manifold then $M= \hat{M}$. \end{remark}

-If the boundary of connected compact PL $4$-manifold $M$ is connected then, by a graph representing $M$ we mean the graph representing its corresponding singular manifold $\hat{M}$ obtained from $M$ by caping off the boundary $\partial M$ with a cone.
-Thus, for connected boundary case, we need the colored graphs representing singular manifolds with at most one singular color throughout the paper and without loss of generality we will assume $4$ as its singular color.